Kubic-C/PMUT-CMAKE/readme.md

 This project is currently being remade from the ground up, becuase of that many features are missing.
 This is a super ambitious project.
-This project exists purely so I have something to do.

 If you have any questions or anything of that sort, please email: sawyerp06@gmail.com